Media Literacy

 Ask your students to watch the videos and complete the quizzes within the lesson.
 Following completion of the modules, the lesson provides follow-up activity ideas to continue the discussion.

-Together, or in small groups, explore the five questions outlined in the video.
+Together, or in small groups, explore the five questions:

 1. Who created the message?